 Supervision

-I’m available to supervise UG and PG dissertations.
+In 2025–2026, I’m available to supervise UG and PG dissertations.

 I enjoy exploring how people learn and generalise—how they move from concrete surface representations (like words and chunks) to more abstract ones (like rules and patterns).
 Most of my work has focused on language, but I’m also happy to supervise projects on learning more broadly.